Inside the 294 Files

 82 Years of Records — The Full Picture

-File count by era, showing the two conspicuous gaps and the 2020 concentration.
+File count by era, showing the narrowed gaps and the 2020 concentration.
+Apollo missions and State Dept cables now partially fill the former voids.

 Where the Encounters Happened